2i2c-org/team-compass/operations/meetings.md

   2. Provide ideas for topics of possible discussion.

-  Agendas should be concrete enough that people who can not be synchronously present can make comments on it, as well as make choices on wether they would like to attend or not.
+  Agendas should be concrete enough that people who can not be synchronously present can make comments on it, as well as make choices on whether they would like to attend or not.

   If a meeting does not have an agenda 36 hours (not counting weekends) in